Mehdi Mousavi

-Mehdi Mousavi, also Mehdi Moosavi, also Seyed Mahdi Mousavi (Persian: سید مهدی موسوی)(born 1976) is an Iranian poet.
-He is known for poems on social issues.
-Mousavi was arrested in 2013, along with poet Fateme Ekhtesari.
-Mousavi was sentenced to nine years in prison plus 99 lashes.
-A group of poets signed a petition asking for his release.
-Mousavi escaped from Iran in January 2016.
-Mousavi is a poet, editor, cultural activist and pharmacist from Iran.
-He came to Lillehammer as part of the Cities of Refuge Network in 2017.
+Mehdi Mousavi, also Mehdi Moosavi, also Seyed Mahdi Mousavi (Persian: سید مهدی موسوی) (born 1976) is an Iranian poet, novelist, lyricist and trained pharmacist.
+He is regarded as one of the leading figures of Iran’s post-modern ghazal movement and is known for his socially engaged poetry and literary activism.
+Mousavi was arrested in 2013 along with poet Fateme Ekhtesari, and later sentenced to nine years in prison and 99 lashes.
+A group of poets and writers signed a petition calling for their release.
+He escaped from Iran in December 2015.
+Mousavi now lives in Lillehammer, Norway, where he arrived in January 2017 as part of the Cities of Refuge Network.

+Early life and education

+Mousavi was born in 1976 in Tehran and grew up in the nearby city of Karaj.
+He began writing short stories and poetry in childhood and published his first poems as a teenager.
+His early teachers encouraged his interest in literature, and by the late 1990s he had become active in Karaj’s literary circles.
+He later studied pharmacy at the Mashhad University of Medical Sciences, where he earned a doctorate.
+During his student years he faced disciplinary pressure for organising underground literary workshops and readings.

 Career

 Two collections of poems entitled Suddenly and Beeping for the Sheep were denied permission for publication by the authorities.
 Many more of his poems denied publication were published online.

 Most of the works by this movement has faced severe censorship by the Iranian officials, and almost all of these works were banned in Iran, and have therefore been distributed underground.

 Mousavi has run creative writing workshops where he has been teaching writing of poetry, short-stories and novels.
 Banned from meeting in public, they would often meet in people’s homes.
 The workshops were regularly shut down by the Iranian authorities, who placed Mousavi and several of his peers under surveillance.

 Mehdi Mousavi also holds a PhD in Pharmacy, and owned and ran his own pharmacy in Ilam, Iran, from 2012-2015.